-- (a) a controlled substance within the meaning of the Misuse of Drugs Act 2001; and - (b) a poison, drug of dependence or restricted substance, each within the meaning of the Poisons Act 1971;
+- (a) a controlled substance within the meaning of the Misuse of Drugs Act 2001; and - (b) a poison, drug of dependence or restricted substance, each within the meaning of the Poisons Act 1971; - intoxication means intoxication because of the influence of alcohol, a drug or any other substance;

-- self-induced intoxication, in relation to a person, means any intoxication of the person except intoxication that - (a) is involuntary; or - (b) results from fraud, sudden or extreme emergency, accident, reasonable mistake, duress or force; or - (c) results from the administration of a drug - (i) for which a prescription from a person authorised under an Act to prescribe the drug is required; and - which is administered for (ii) purpose, and in accordance with the dosage level, recommended by the person prescribing drug or in the instructions, in relation to the drug, of the manufacturer of the drug; or - (d) results from the administration of a drug - (i) for which no prescription is required; and s.
-11C which is administered for (ii) purpose, and accordance the with dosage level, recommended the in instructions, in relation to the drug, the of manufacturer of the drug.
+- (a) is involuntary; or - (b) results from fraud, sudden or extreme emergency, accident, reasonable mistake, duress or force; or - (c) results from the administration of a drug - (i) for which a prescription from a person authorised under an Act to prescribe the drug is required; and - which is administered for (ii) purpose, and in the accordance with the dosage level. recommended by the person prescribing the drug or in the instructions, in relation to the drug, of the manufacturer of the drug; or - (d) results from the administration of a drug - (i) for which no prescription is required; and which is administered for (ii) purpose, and in the accordance the with dosage level, recommended the in instructions, in relation to the drug, the of manufacturer of the drug.